Aging in Place with Grace: How to Help Your Parents Stay Safe and Independent

 Facebook Post

 How do you support your aging parents?
-Find out why people are choosing to stay home instead of living in nursing homes.
-Aging in place allows you to stay in familiar surroundings, near friends and family, while you live out your days.
-No memories left behind because you are in the same home where you made them.
+Find out why your parents may choose to stay home instead of live in nursing homes.
+Aging in place allows your parents to stay in familiar surroundings, near friends and family, while living out their days.
+No memories left behind because these are in the same homes where they made them.